hypercomrade/past/README.md

 ## past

-The history analysis command for Unix-like shells (sorry powershell fans).
+**The history analysis command for Unix-like shells** (sorry PowerShell fans).

-The goal of past is so be a history+ command.
-Allowing you to see usage patterns, trends, and generally look back on your command history in a more modern way.
+The goal of `past` is to be a better `history` command - allowing you to see usage patterns, trends, and generally look back on your command history in a more modern way.
+Currently features include:

+- Summary statistics of your command usage
+- Category-based search (`-C/--category`)
+- Keyword search (`-s/--search`)

 ### **Supported Shells**
 ![Bash](https://img.shields.io/badge/Shell-Bash-green?logo=gnu-bash)